The CLA Advisory committee has formed

 Why the CLA is Needed

 123456789 1234 1789 2234 2789 3234 3789 4234 4789 523X X789 623Y 678Y 7234 7789 8234 8789 9234 9789

-A non-profit Supportive Housing Community Land Alliance (CLA) will be developed by a Project Management Team with guidance from a community-based advisory committee.
+A non-profit Supportive Housing Community Land Alliance (CLA) will be developed by a project management team with initial guidance from a community-based advisory committee.

-- mental health consumers/family members
+- mental health consumers/family members,